justinhennessy/100-days-of-code/log.md

 ### Questions to Answer

 - What do I do with date fields that have no values? how do I default them?
-- Can I visually represent a decision tree as a graph?
-I want to understand why averaging values at the other leaf nodes across multiple trees gives us a better result
 - How can I feed in new data into a model and it show me the results per row?
-- Why should I use the log of a value instead of the actual value when training and compariing data (ie like sale price)
 - What is Rank correlation? and what is monotonic data?
 - What is a univariate relationships?